turingschool/front-end-curriculum/lessons/module-1/introduction-to-jquery.md

 - Find elements in the DOM with jQuery
 - Event listeners with jQuery

 jQuery is a library that allows us to use CSS selectors to find elements on the page and then interact with them.
 Under the hood, **it's JavaScript**.
-It's used on about 78% of the top million web pages, so it's worth while getting comfortable with it.
+It's used on about [71% of the top million web pages](https://trends.builtwith.com/javascript), so it's worth while getting comfortable with it.

 ## Vocab